JCDCalso/accessible-tex-skeletonizer/README.md

   * Set number of leading zeros or no leading zeros (default is three digits with leading zeros `001`,`002`,`003`, etc):
     * `--num_format="d"` as a standard integer (`1`,`2`, etc)
     * `--num_format="02"` for two digits with leading zeros (`01`,`02`,`03`, etc)

-## How to go from a PowerPoint to a Latex Skeleton:
-The workflow is divided into the following steps:
-1. Export your slide deck as a directory of individual images.
-2. Create the text file of your list of titles.
-3. Prepare the .tex template.
-4. Render the template and output the skeleton document.